In this article, we’ll learn in-depth about Ultrasonic Welding, how it’s works, its applications, benefits and so much more in detail.

 - Joint limitations:

-Only lap joints can be welded with the help of ultrasonic welding.
-Other joints such as vee joints, butt joints, etc cannot be welded using ultrasonic welding.
+Only lap joints can be welded.
+Other joints such as vee joints, butt joints, etc cannot be welded using This welding process.

 - Size limitations: